FaizahMalik/cfg-games-project/README.md

   - Questions will appear on a pop-up window
   - Answer the questions and tell WordGuesser which game mode you would like to play
   - Start guessing and have fun!
-  - You have the option to play again at the end.
+  - You have the option to play again at the end of each round
-  - Alternatively you can open up your terminal, navigate to correct folder and type `python main.py` to run the game
+  - Alternatively you can open up your terminal, navigate to the correct folder and type `python main.py` to run the game

 - **Levels Mode**